 - web-based guidance, developed by the Department of Finance (Finance) to assist entities to implement the procurement framework; and

-- Resource Management Guides, which advise of key changes and developments in the procurement framework.
+- Resource Management Guides, which advise of key changes and developments in the procurement framework; and

 2.5 An Accountable Authority may use Accountable Authority Instructions to set out entity-specific operational rules to ensure compliance with the rules of the procurement framework.

-2.7 Procurement encompasses the whole process of acquiring goods and services.
+2.7 Procurement is the process of acquiring goods and services.
 It begins when a need has been identified and a decision has been made on the procurement requirement.
-Procurement continues through the processes of risk assessment, seeking and evaluating alternative solutions, the awarding of a contract, the delivery of and payment for the goods and services and, where relevant, the ongoing management of the contract and consideration of disposal of goods.
+Procurement continues through the processes of risk assessment, seeking and evaluating alternative solutions, and the awarding and reporting of a contract.

 2.8 In addition to the acquisition of goods and services by a relevant entity for its own use, procurement includes the acquisition of goods and services on behalf of another relevant entity or a third party.